Mean values of ratios of the Riemann zeta function: Acknowledgements

 \section{Acknowledgements}

 I thank Kristian Seip for several helpful discussions.
-Most of the work was done when I was visiting the Norwegian University of Science and Technology, and most of the paper was written when I was visiting the Shandong University.
+Most of the work was done when I was visiting the Norwegian University of Science and Technology, and most part of the paper was written when I was visiting Shandong University.
 I thank Kristian Seip and Yongxiao Lin for their hospitality.
 The work was supported by the Austrian Science Fund (FWF), project W1230.
+I am currently supported by a postdoctoral fellowship funded by the Courtois Chair II in fundamental research; the Natural Sciences and Engineering Research Council of Canada; and the Fonds de recherche du Qu\'ebec - Nature et technologies.
+Finally, I thank the anonymous referee who read this paper carefully and provided valuable comments that improved the presentation of the paper.

 \begin{bibdiv} \begin{biblist}